HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: username
    - Type: String
-   - Description: Stored as varchar(80) in the database
+   - Description: Sent to retrieveUserid.php so the server can translate it into an internal uid.
+Stored as varchar(80) in the database

-- Parameter: studentid
+- Parameter: studentid (uid)
    - Type: ?
    - Description: Describe parameter.
 Stored as *int(11)* in the database